 Sunny returned home to the US after a successful climb with a newfound appreciation for both high altitude climbing and the gender gap in mountaineering.
 Having been deeply involved in efforts to address gender bias and women empowerment both in graduate school and throughout her corporate career, Sunny decided to take a step beyond simply lamenting the gender gap in the mountains and instead actively do something about it; the seed for AWE was planted.

-Five years later, AWE runs all-women’s (and a few co-ed but predominantly-female) high mountain trips across three continents, with more destinations in the works.
+Today, AWE runs all-women’s high mountain trips across four continents, with more destinations in the works.

 A Woman on a Mission to Integrate the Boy’s Club of Action Sports